skalback/SK_README_Generator/README.md

   * [Questions](#questions)

   ## Installation
-  In order to install the necessary npm dependencies, enter "npm install inquirer" in the command-line.
+  In order to install the necessary npm dependencies, enter "npm install inquirer" in the command line.

   ## Usage